MakGlavocevic/Skyscanner-API-automation-with-REST-Assured/README.md

 4. Open IntelliJ IDEA Community Edition

-5. Open the folder where my project is
+5. Open the folder where my project is via IntelliJ

 6. In the Project window on the sidebar go to pom.xml